 Liabilities for decommissioning costs are recognised when the Company has an obligation to decommission and restore the land, with which the project has been built upon, to its original state.
 The obligation is assessed annually for changes in estimated costs which are then discounted to their net present value.
 If the net present value is deemed to be immaterial then no provision is recognised.
+Refer to note 10.

-Notes to the Financial Statements - continued For The Year Ended 31 December 2018
+Notes to the Financial Statements - continued For The Year Ended 31 December 2020